-This has been a working progress as I’m naturally a loner.
+This has been a work in progress as I’m naturally a loner.
 But cultivating female relationships has been the most beneficial thing I’ve done this year alone.
-In times of need these are the women that help me see who I truly am.
-These women challenge me to be the best version of myself, calling me out when I need it and supporting me through the great, and not so great, moments of my life.
+In times of need, these are the women that help me see who I truly am.
+These women challenge me to be the best version of myself, calling me out when I need it and supporting me through the great, and not-so-great, moments of my life.
 Plus, having girl time is just so much fun!

 09. Social Media Detox

 It’s okay to put the phone away and set boundaries of how & when you will be on social media.
 In fact, I’ve taken several social media hiatus and plan to keep this a regular practice in the future.
 It’s totally vital for my self-care practice and is going to be so good for me in the long run.
 I totally recommend you try it for a week and see how you feel.

 Cleaning is very therapeutic for me, it gives me a sense of completion and resets my whole perspective.
 For you, it can be your physical environment, like cleaning your room, house, car, or whatever feels good for you at the moment.
 It could also mean cleaning up your side of the street meaning taking ownership of your part in any situation and doing your part to clean it up.
 Or even cleaning out what doesn’t serve your highest good.
 Whatever it is cleaning up can be a great self-care practice.